NorskRegnesentral/example-project/README.md

 # example-project

-The aim of this example project is to show how
+This example project will be used to demonstrate how GitHub can be used for
+- project management, and
+- code review.